mozilla/theopenstandard/docs/articles.rst

 Featured Articles
 ------------------------
-Articles that have their visibility set to "Promoted to front page" will go into the row below the hero on the home page The newest article that have the Category "Lead" will be the primary post on the home page
+Articles that have their visibility set to "Promoted to front page" will go into the row below the hero on the home page The newest article that have the Category "HP Lead" will be the primary post on the home page

 Sponsored Articles